Getting started with FWD

 At this phase, you want to produce detailed reports about your application to see what's inside.
-Although not fully implemented at this time, there is some automated gap analysis directly available in the standard reports, which will flag potential problem areas quickly, using a color-coded system to indicate the level of support for certain language features.
+Although not yet fully implemented across all features, there is some automated gap analysis directly available in the standard reports produced by the FWD Analytics tools.
+This will help flag potential problem areas quickly, using a color-coded system to indicate the level of support for certain language features.

-Using the framework provided by the sample project you built, follow the documentation in the FWD Conversion Handbook to replace the sample's ABL code and schemata with that of your own application.
+Using the framework provided by the sample project you built, follow the instructions in the FWD Analytics documentation.

 By this time, you're actually beyond the "Getting Started" phase and well into the implementation of a conversion project.
 Start small by isolating a well-scoped subset of your code as a proof of concept.
 Avoid features that are known to not yet be implemented.
 Generally, the full schema information can be used, but you'll want to cut out any code with features noted as unsupported in the summary of supported ABL features and which were flagged as unsupported in the reports' gap analysis.